 Instead, she felt rushed and pressured during labor.
 She couldn’t get comfortable with a fetal monitor around her belly.
-It kept slipping, as she writhed on the bed, and giving false alarms.
+It kept slipping and giving false alarms, as she tried to get comfortable on the bed.
 And, after 12 hours, the alarm was real, and baby Jade was born via c-section.
-Amanda and Jade were reunited a few hours later, and they started breastfeeding.
+Amanda and Jade were separated and then reunited a few hours later, and they started breastfeeding.

 It was magical!

 Jade knew what to do, and they did it together.
 They nursed and dozed, blissfully connected.
 Amanda had no pain.
 Jade was drinking first colostrum, then milk and making lots of diapers.

 After two days home, Amanda's incision turned bright red and started oozing.

 She went to her doctor who put her back to the hospital, for a week.
 She pumped as best she could, drifting in and out of drugs, and fever.
 Her husband, Rick, held the flanges and comforted her.
 Her mother fed the milk to Jade at home.

 Back at home again, Amanda tried to start breastfeeding again, and Jade refused to nurse.
 Amanda cried, both in pain from her incision, and the heartache of not breastfeeding.
 She held Jade skin-to-skin and tried to pump.
 She was not yet making enough milk.

 Her first two months postpartum were painful and messy.

 A visiting nurse came to her home to check on her, and to change her dressings, every other day.
 She encouraged Amanda to try to breastfeed, and taught her better pumping techniques.
 But, over the next few weeks, Jade was receiving more, and more, formula.